Applura/ouroboros/README.md

 #### Why _Ouroboros_?

-Consuming a JSON:API document with a circular relationship causes Ouroboros to loop back on itself without breaking.
+Consuming a JSON:API document with a circular relationship causes Ouroboros to loop back on itself without breaking, like the [ancient symbol][serpent] depicting a serpent consuming its own tail.

 For example, using the example above, the following code works as one would
 expect: